MatthieuBruh/h1_FirstSteps/README.md

    * **Installation:** This step concern the installation of a backdore or a trojan inside the victim system.
 It creates a persistent access for the aggressors.
    * **Command and Control (C2):** Compromised hosts send signals to an Internet control server to establish a C2 channel, which is typically set up manually rather than automatically by APT malware.
 Once established, the C2 channel allows intruders to have direct access within the target environment.
    * **Actions on Objectives:** It is only in this step that the intruders (aggressors) can take actions to achieve their objectives.
 Generally, the main objective is data exfiltration (collecting, encrypting, and extracting) from the victim environment.

+## 3.3 Courses of Action
+* The intrusion kill chain is a useful model for defenders to understand and counter the specific processes an attacker uses to target an enterprise.
+By aligning defensive capabilities with the kill chain, defenders can measure their effectiveness and plan investments to address any gaps.
+This approach, known as intelligence-driven cyber defense, involves making security decisions and measurements based on a deep understanding of the attacker.